Product Name

 Medicines You Should Not Use with Compounded Tirzepatide

-Tirzepatide may interact with certain medications and should only be taken after your doctor has reviewed your complete medication list.3 This includes both prescription and over-the-counter drugs, as well as herbal supplements.
+Tirzepatide may interact with certain medications and should only be taken after your doctor has reviewed your complete medication list.

 Avoid combining Tirzepatide with: